openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 omz_downloader --name person-detection-retail-0013
 ```

-3. `person-detection-retail-0013` does not need to be converted, because it is already in an appropriate format, so you can skip this step.
-If you want to use another model that is not in the IR or ONNX format, you can convert it, using the Model Converter:
+3. The `person-detection-retail-0013` model does not need to be converted, since it is already in an appropriate format, so you can skip this step.
+If you want to use another model that is not in the OpenVINO IR or ONNX format, it must be converted with Model Converter:

 ```
 omz_converter --name <model_name>
 ```

-4. Perform inference of `person_detection.bmp`, using `person-detection-retail-0013` model on a `GPU`, for example:
+4. Perform inference of the `person_detection.bmp` image, using the `person-detection-retail-0013` model on a `GPU`, for example:

 ```
 hello_reshape_ssd person-detection-retail-0013.xml person_detection.bmp GPU